-However, I would’t allow myself that comfort very often because of those fears.
-(I was of course convinced that my husband, who basically sleeps like the dead, was going to roll over onto him and suffocate him.)
+However, I wouldn’t allow myself that comfort very often because of those fears.
+(I was, of course, convinced that my husband, who basically sleeps like the dead, was going to roll over onto him and suffocate him.)

 But for me, co-sleeping is something that I knew was right for us, I just needed to find a way to do it that felt safe for me.

 And finally, at 4 months old, we found something that fits our family.